maxhbr/LDBcollector/docs/source/defining_a_FOSS_policy.md

 - A category to which the product belongs

-## Obligations and generic obligations
+## Obligations and compliance actions

 ### Licence obligations